GlobalMood: A cross-cultural benchmark for music emotion recognition: Method

 \subsection{Globally Representative Song Selection}

-To create a globally representative music dataset, we first used weekly YouTube top 100 music charts (year 2017-2023) from 59 countries, spanning six continents, ensuring representation from both Western and non-Western music.
+To create a globally representative music dataset, we used weekly YouTube top 100 music charts (year 2017-2023) from 59 countries, spanning six continents.
 To ensure each country's charts reflected its distinct popular music, we excluded any track appearing in more than one country's chart.
 This left us with a \textit{country-exclusive} pool of songs.
 From this pool, we sampled 20 songs per country, yielding 1,180 songs in total.
-Note that this diverse set is designed to capture a wide range of musical traditions and serve as a robust testbed for cross-cultural mood recognition.
-Each 15-second audio excerpt was trimmed from a random starting point in the full track, and then normalized at -5dB loudness.
+This diverse set is designed to capture a wide range of musical traditions and serve as a robust testbed for cross-cultural emotion recognition.
+Each 15-second audio excerpt was trimmed from a random starting point in the full track, and normalized at -5dB loudness.

-In Stage 1 (Section~\ref{subsec:step}), of the 1,180 full songs, we selected a subset of 180.
-For each country, we then added an additional 20 local songs (drawn from that country's pool) to construct a country-specific subset of 200 songs (for participants from that country).
-This step ensured that local participants encounter enough music strongly tied to their background, allowing them to elicit culturally specific mood descriptors.
-In Stage 2 (Section~\ref{subsec:annotation}), the entire set of 1,180 songs was rated by participants to capture a comprehensive cross-cultural perspective.